AlexMGP7/web-survey-form/README.md

 To use the survey form, follow these steps:

 - 1️⃣ Clone the repository: git clone https://github.com/AlexMGP7/web_survey_form.git
-- 2️⃣ Navigate to the project directory: cd survey-form
+- 2️⃣ Navigate to the project directory: cd web_survey_form
 - 3️⃣ Open the index.html file in your preferred web browser.

 ---